gytterberg/technical-interview-prep/algorithms/3-data-structures/4-solve-graph.md

 `c -> r`<br>
 `r -> a`

-Consider the tradeoffs between using one of these data structres of the other.
+Consider the tradeoffs between using one of these data structres or the other.
 How do they compare for the following ways:

 | Attribute                                             | Answer                                                            |
 | ------------------------------------------------------|------------------------------------------------------------------:|